 This amazing program has a huge impact on the lives of those less fortunate in Cape Town.
 Most of the medical projects supported by the program are government funded local clinical facilities for people who cannot afford private medical care, and are severely understaffed and underfunded, with a lack of vital resources.
 Volunteers will contribute a hugely valuable service, however must be aware that this can be a very stressful and challenging environment to work in.
 The people it supports are impoverished and disadvantaged, making this a very rewarding project to be a part of.
-This is a great learning opportunity, however the level of involvement and direct patient care is dependent on volunteer training and particular skills.
-Volunteers can expect to observe while working alongside local staff.
-As volunteers build rapport with local staff, they may be given more responsibility.
+This is a great learning opportunity, however the level of involvement and direct patient care is entirely dependent on each volunteers training and particular skills.
+In most cases, volunteers should expect to be mostly observing while working alongside local staff, however as volunteers build rapport with local staff, they may be given more responsibility.

 Goals of this Project:

 - Improve the future prospects of the people of South Africa

 - Assist in the provision of quality medical care to the impoverished people of Cape Town

 - To offer a learning experience to medical interns and healthcare volunteers